UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module6/module6_17.md

 For example, perhaps we want to write a function called `column_stats` that returns some summary statistics in form of a dictionary.

-The function below is something we might have envisioned.
+The function here is something we might have envisioned.
 (Note that if we’re using test-driven development, this function will just be an idea, not completed code.)